 I have difficulty with some aspects of dressing, e.g. buttons and stockings, what can I do to help myself?

 If you are able to get yourself dressed on most days but tend to struggle with 'fiddly bits' such as buttons or stockings, there are lots of aids and equipment available to purchase that can support you.
-You can browse for this on our in-house website AskSara or contact your local mobility centre.
+You can contact your local mobility centre.

 I have difficulty getting dressed/undressed some days, what help is there?

-If you have difficulty in getting dressed some days, you may find that there is a piece of equipment available to purchase that can support you, try looking at our in-house website AskSara, or contact your local mobility centre.
+If you have difficulty in getting dressed some days, you may find that there is a piece of equipment available to purchase that can support you, contact your local mobility centre.
 Also, perhaps consider sitting down whilst dressing if standing is an issue.

 Alternatively, you may find that having a carer to come in and support you some days of the week may be beneficial.
 You might be eligible for the Attendance Allowance which is a non-means tested benefit available via the Department of Work and Pensions, which you can use to support any costs you may incur.